Equilibrium States for Open Zooming Systems: Introduction

 \section{Introduction}

+The theory of nonuniformly expanding maps has been widely studied and the expanding measures are related.
+They are particular cases of what we call zooming systems, related to zooming measures introduced in \cite{Pi1}.
+Here, we deal with open zooming systems.

-In this work we deal with open zooming maps.
-A \textbf{\textit{zooming map}} is a map which extends the notion of non-uniform expansion, where we have a type of expansion obtained in the presence of hyperbolic times.
+Roughly speaking, a \textbf{\textit{zooming system}} is a map which extends the notion of non-uniform expansion, where we have a type of expansion obtained in the presence of hyperbolic times.
 The zooming times extend this notion beyond exponential contractions.
-In our context, a map is said to be \textbf{\textit{open}} when the phase space is not invariant.
+In our context, a system is said to be \textbf{\textit{open}} when the phase space is not invariant.
 In other words, we begin with a closed map $f:M \to M$ and consider a Borel set $H \subset M$, in order to study the orbits with respect to $H$ (called the \textbf{\textit{hole}} of the system): if a point $x \in M$ is such that its orbit pass through $H$, we consider that the point $x$ escapes from the system.
 We observe that it reduces to a closed map when $H = \emptyset$.
 In particular, we study the set of points that never pass through $H$, called the \textbf{\textit{survivor set}}.
-For zooming maps, we consider holes such that the survivor set contains the zooming set.
+For zooming systems, we consider holes such that the survivor set contains the zooming set.
+Also, once a reference measure $m$ is fixed, we study the \textbf{\textit{escape rate}} defined by: